ExLibrisGroup/alma-hathitrust-availability/README.md

 # alma-hathitrust-availability
-Ex Libris Cloud App which checks Hathitrust availability for records in Alma
+Ex Libris Cloud App which checks HathiTrust availability for records in Alma